What is on the GRE Verbal section?

 Of course the passages aren’t the exact same as what you’ll find on the GRE.
 But the high-level of sophisticated prose and dense ideas will make the 450-word reading passage–during the third hour of the GRE–much easier to handle.

-How do I pace myself on the Verbal section?
+How do I pace myself on the GRE Verbal section?

 Earlier on I mentioned a startling fact about the GRE: every question is worth the same.
 That’s right, the really easy Text Completion is worth the same number of points as that four-line Reading Comprehension question that forced you to spend three minutes flailing about in morass of text for the right answer.